florethsong/mtme-zh-mwe/README.md

 .
 │  all.json
 '''
-Annotation results of all Chinese MWEs in the WMT22 zh-en source text (1,875 sentences), with 'index' denoting the sentence index in the original data (starting from 0), 'property' denoting the presence of MWEs# or NEs, items in 'catogory' denoting the specific type, position , and content of present MWEs.
+Annotation results of all Chinese MWEs in the WMT22 zh-en source text (1,875 sentences) (Freitag et al., 2022), with 'index' denoting the sentence index in the original data (starting from 0), 'property' denoting the presence of MWEs# or NEs, items in 'catogory' denoting the specific type, position , and content of present MWEs.